nvenugo2/Car-Rental-Web-Application/README.md

 display all the information for that user.
 In the homepage user can press “Current Reservation” and “Reservations” to view all details.
 Return a checked-out car: After you rent a car, the user information on the homepage will be changed, showing the attributes of the car, you rented.
 In the reservation page User can return the car with "Return Now!".
 And you can rent another car after returning the car.

+User functions:
+Navigations help - Available tabs
+1) List cars - Here, the cars can be searched by model, manufacturer, style, availability, location
+    a) Suggest car - The user can suggest a car for approval from admin or super admin
+    b) Book car - The user can book a car by specifying start time and end time.
+Errors will be thrown if end time is before start time, start time is prior to current time.Booking time is less than 30mins or greater than 10hrs.
+2)Reservation history - The user can view his past reservations 3)Current reservations - The user can view his current reservations
+    a) Check out a car - the user can check out a car b)Check in a car - the user can check in a car
+    c) Cancel a reservation - the user can cancel a reservation 4)Edit profile - the user can change name, email id, password,